Tours and Speakers

 For information about tours at the Peoria County Jail, please contact the Sheriff’s Office at (309) 697-8515.

 Looking for a speaker for your group or program?
-Our elected and appointed officials will be happy to address your group on any topic related to county government.
+Many of our elected and appointed officials are happy to address your group on any topic related to county government, schedules permitting.
 Officials will present applicable topics at no cost to your organization.
 If your meeting falls outside of business hours, we will try to accommodate evening and weekend presentations based on staff availability.

 Join Chief Deputy Doug Gaa of the Peoria County Sheriff’s Office for a unique look into Law Enforcement Use of Force.
 Learn what criteria and standards are used to determine whether the force used is reasonable, what Investigative Process are conducted involving Use of Force and Internal Investigations, how complaints against Officers are handled, and detailed procedures involving disciplinary matters.